rism-digital/rism.info/_posts/de/2017-07/2017-07-27-riga-rism-līgo.md

 **Jennifer Ward: Riga, City of Music**

 One of the aspects of Riga that will stay in my mind is how musical the city is.
-Apart from the congress itself, where we heard the acclaimed composerĒriks Ešenvalds, the conductorInts Teterovskis, and the [State Choir LATVIJA](http://www.koris.lv/), the city seemed to have music coming from every street corner.
+Apart from the congress itself, where we heard the acclaimed composer Ēriks Ešenvalds, the conductor Ints Teterovskis, and the [State Choir LATVIJA](http://www.koris.lv/), the city seemed to have music coming from every street corner.
 Some of the things I will remember:

 - The buskers: two children playing recorders and one elderly woman playing a _kokle_
 - The building that depicts lyres and a treble clef, clearly in Art Nouveau style (and way off the beaten track from our Wednesday afternoon [Art Nouveau tour](http://www.latvia.eu/traditions-culture/art-nouveau)), modestly tucked among buildings that have seen better days